alchemy-swift/alchemy/README.md

 }
 ```

-Route handlers will automatically convert returned Swift.Codable types to JSON.
+Route handlers will automatically convert returned `Codable` types to JSON.
 You can also return a `Response` if you'd like full control over the returned content & it's encoding.

 ```swift
 struct Todo {